ukwa/ukwa-services/ingest/dc/OPS_AWS.md

 This means website publishers can identify who is crawling them.

 While the server is allowed to make outgoing connections, only a single BL IP address should be able to making connections to the server, for staff to administer the system.
-Specifically, we should allow access to these ports via the dedicated gatway server.
+Specifically, we should allow access to these ports via the dedicated gatway server:

     Custom TCP TCP 9000 194.66.232.85/32 kafka-ui
     Custom TCP TCP 9191 194.66.232.85/32 prometheus
     Custom TCP TCP 9094 194.66.232.85/32 kafka
     SSH    TCP       22 194.66.232.85/32 -
     Custom TCP TCP 8443 194.66.232.85/32 -
     Custom TCP TCP 9090 194.66.232.85/32 cdx
     Custom TCP TCP 8484 194.66.232.85/32 h3-jmx
+    Custom TCP TCP 9100 194.66.232.85/32 node_exporter

 ## Monitoring